 4. Meditation Can Improve Physical Health

-Meditation has the potential to lower blood pressure, it can bolster immune functioning (by helping to regulate cortisol levels), reduce the occurrence of headaches, and may have many other benefits to a child’s physical well-being.
+Meditation has the potential to lower blood pressure.
+Furthermore, it can bolster immune functioning (by helping to regulate cortisol levels), reduce the occurrence of headaches, and may have many other benefits to a child’s physical well-being.

 5. Meditation Can Help With Sleep

 Sleep also plays an important role in physical health.
-Your kids should always have a restful night of sleep, this way they're ready to make the most out of their day and handle the next situation.
+Your kids should always have a restful night of sleep.
+As a result, preparing them to make the most out of their day and handle the next situation.
 Meditation improves sleep, and may even help kids sleep more deeply at night.

-The fact is, meditation practices are reported to enhance melatonin levels and the precursors to melatonin like serotonin and noradrenalin.
-These hormones, when balanced, can help improve sleep length and quality!
+Meditation practices are reported to enhance melatonin levels and the precursors to melatonin, like serotonin and noradrenalin.
+These hormones, when balanced, can help improve sleep length and quality.

 REM sleep is especially important for brain development and physical growth.
 So, with better sleep, kids will see more healthy development.
-They will also most likely engage better with their studies and be fully prepared for anything that comes their way!
+This may also lend way to better engagement with their studies, being fully prepared for anything that comes their way!